-However, an alteration to add, delete or substitute a dog may only be made before the scheduled start of the first race between any teams at the race meeting.
+However, a request to alter an official timesheet to add, delete or substitute a dog may only be made before the scheduled start of the first race between any teams at the race meeting.

-All alterations to a timesheet must be initialled by an officiating judge or AFA representative.
+All alterations to an official timesheet must be initialled by an officiating judge or AFA representative.

-At the end of a race meeting the team captain must check the team's timesheet to ensure that it:
+At the end of a race meeting the team captain must: